 English translation of the Wilhelmus, A squire after crowning: Wilhelmus.

 When the Wilhelmus was officially adopted as national anthem, in 1932, of the Nether-lands, it was thought that the nobleman Marnix van Sint Aldegonde (mayor of Antwerp) its author was.
 He was around 1570 befriended with the House of Orange.
 The problem is that never a single link was found between Marnix and Chartres.

-Computer programs that the word usage and writing style to explore a variety of texts to compare texts from unknown authors to date texts by famous authors and a suspected writer to provide, now indicate (2016) Peter Datheen as presumed author.
-Peter Datheen, preacher and poet of the 16th century, was present at the siege of Chartres in 1568, when that song came.
+Computer programs that compare the words used and writing style to explore a variety of texts from unknown authors to date texts by famous authors and a suspected writer to provide, now indicate (2016) Peter Datheen as presumed author.
+Peter Datheen, a preacher and poet of the 16th century, was present at the siege of Chartres in 1568, where that song was born.
 So he knew the opposition song: Chanson de Chartres and also had the skills to write the text.
-He also made a famous ancient metrical psalms.
-In the picture: Peter Datheen.
+He also wrote famous ancient metrical psalms.

 It is seen by most Dutch as “their” anthem not that of the government.
 So it has several versions.
-Even a German by the Germans those imposed in WWII.
+Even a German one, by the Germans those imposed in WWII.
 The latter was and is, of course, by most Dutch, vehemently rejected.
-In modern times, there is grew even a “disco” version.
+In modern times, there is even a “disco” version.